 There are a variety of computing resources available for students to use when working on the labs and the project.
-Remember, the tool chain used in this course will only run on an Athena/Linux machine.
+The tool chain used in this course is designed to run on an Athena/Linux machine.

 38-301 Computer Lab

 The computing cluster located in 38-301 is dedicated for students enrolled in one of the various CAD courses.
 The lab is open 24 hours a day and the lab access code will be given out in class.
 If you have forgotten the code then please contact the course staff.
 The lab contains 20+ Dell workstations donated by Intel.
-Please be aware that we will be sharing the lab this Spring with students from 6.973.
+Please be aware that we may be sharing the lab this Spring with students from other classes.

 Public Athena Clusters